 Because the inflammatory response is limited, clinical findings may be muted, although fever is usually present.

-Antibiotic prophylaxis is indicated in high-risk patients.
+Antibiotic prophylaxis may be indicated as a short-term strategy in high-risk patients.

 |No brand name available|